bregman-arie/devops-exercises/README.md

 #### :baby: Beginner

 <details>
 <summary>What is Kubernetes?
-What use cases is it good for?</summary><br><b>
+Why organizations are using it?</summary><br><b>

 Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.

 To understand what Kubernetes is good for, let's look at some examples:

 * You would like to run a certain application in a container on multiple different locations.
-Sure, if it's 2-3 servers/locations, you can do it by yourself but it can be challenging to scale.
-Also, running them is not only running the container but also react on different events.
+Sure, if it's 2-3 servers/locations, you can do it by yourself but it can be challenging to scale it up to additional multiple location.

 * Performing updates and changes across hundreds of containers